The Best Egg White Alternatives for Cocktails.

 We tested 10 different egg white alternatives for use behind the bar.
 Here’s what we found.

-Egg white in cocktail is a wonderful thing, adding a luxurious mouthfeel and helping connect the dots between sweet, tart, and spirit.
-It remains a key component of various iconic recipes like the Whiskey Sour and the Clover Club.
+Egg whites in a cocktail can be a wonderful thing, adding a luxurious mouthfeel and helping to connect the dots between sweet, sour, and spirit.
+This ingredient is also a key component of iconic recipes as diverse as the Clover Club, Whiskey Sour, and Ramos Gin Fizz.

 Unfortunately—and you know this painfully well if you do your bar’s ordering—eggs are expensive right now.
 The good news?
 There are options!

-We tested nearly a dozen egg white alternatives in the Campari Academy lab in New York City.
+We recently tested nearly a dozen egg white alternatives in the Campari Academy lab in New York City.
+We discovered a range of interesting options with the potential to both save your bar money and provide options for guests with dietary or allergy restrictions.

 How did we test?